estevanmaito/windmill-react-ui/README.md

 )
 ```

-Note that your theme will be merge to the default theme, so you just need to change the properties you want (or everything if that fits you).
+Note that your theme will be merged to the default theme, so you just need to change the properties you want (or everything if that fits you).

 While `dark` is a boolean property that just applies the `dark` theme.
 You should use this if you want just the dark theme applied to your project.